-It ensures that your core files are legitimate, and that none of your core files contain code that shouldn’t be there.
+It also ensures that your core files are legitimate, and that none of your core files contain code that shouldn’t be there.

 What are the WordPress Core files?